theswordsgame/The-Silent-Realm/README.md

 Unblock popups for https://the-silent-realm.glitch.me/ and unblock popups for the html.

 # Step 2
-Download and run the html file
+Download the html file by going to code then to download zip and then just unzip the zip.

 # Step 3
+run the html file.

+# Step 4
 Follow the onscreen instructions and enjoy the chaos.